flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 	LaunchPlanID uint   `gorm:"index"`
 	// New field to make querying on the named entity LaunchPlanNamedEntityID uint `gorm:"index"`
+	// New field to make querying on concurrency policy by the reconciliation loop easier ConcurrencyLevel uint32

 }

 ```

-Then the reconciliation loop would query executions in a non-terminal phase matching the launch plan named entity ID instead of LaunchPlanID.
+Then the reconciliation loop would query executions in a non-terminal phase matching the launch plan named entity ID instead of LaunchPlanID based on the ConcurrencyLevel.

 #### Prior Art